niko78900/pygame-sudoku/DOCUMENTATION.md

 ## Leaderboard
 - After a puzzle is completed, the player is prompted for a name.
+- Completion can be manual or with the solver; only completed puzzles can be saved.
 - Scores are saved in `leaderboard.json` and matching names are updated.

 ## Configuration